ivanalert/BZCompressor-Qt/README.md

 int decompress(QIODevice *src, QIODevice *dest, int verbosity, int small) - decompress src to dest at a time, with a certain verbosity and small.

-Build static library and cli programm in linux:
+Build in linux:
 Install bzip2 library dev package.
-In Ubuntu libbz2-dev. mkdir build cd build cmake -DCMAKE_BUILD_TYPE=Release ../ make
+In Ubuntu libbz2-dev. mkdir build cd build cmake -DCMAKE_BUILD_TYPE=Release ../ make program will be in bin folder, libraries will be in lib folder.